Monsterlud/KitchenCounter/README.md

 ![kitchencounter_logo](images/kc_logo.png)
 # KitchenCounter+
+This was a class project at WGU.
+Although I learned quite a bit during the development of this app, I acknowledge that this is spaghetti code at it's most delicious.
+I plan on taking another wack at this after I finish GrooveStock.

-a team-oriented inventory, request, and order system for food service organizations.
+**KitchenCounter+** is team-oriented inventory, request, and order system for food service organizations.
 Using Android tablets, the entire kitchen team can use the **KitchenCounter+** software to aggregate and automate the ordering process.
 The software's main principle is that the traditional ordering